 At the Hawaii Airport, you will need to put your bags through an agriculture security belt.
 This is to make sure you aren’t bringing specific fruits, plants, and bugs back to the mainland.
 All checked bags are required to go through this agriculture inspection.

 However, be sure to go through the correct line.
 There are many inspections throughout the airport.
 If you go in one, only to realize your airline is further down, you might have to go through a new line all over again.
 That is mainly because you get a particular sticker color for your bags.

 Double-check where you need to check in for your airline so you don’t go through the wrong one.

 3. Wait to Buy Your Leis

-There are many lei stands at the Honolulu airport.
+There are many lei stands at the Hawaiian Airport.
 However, the cheapest and the prettiest are outside the airport!
 A few ladies sell leis as you drive out of the terminals.
 Be sure to stop and support them and grab beautiful leis for a traditional Hawaiian greeting!

 4. Wear Very Cool Clothes